Bruegel (think tank)

 Bruegel is a think tank devoted to policy research on economic issues.
-Based in Brussels, it launched its operations in 2005 and currently conducts research in five different focus areas with the aim of improving economic debate and policy-making.
+Based in Brussels, it started operations in 2005 and currently conducts research in five different focus areas with the aim of improving economic debate and policy-making.

-Bruegel was recognised as the best international economics think tank worldwide and the second best think tank in the world, according to the 2020 Global Go To Think Tank Report.
+Bruegel was recognised as the best international economics think tank worldwide (non-US) and the second best think tank worldwide (US and non-US), according to the 2020 Global Go To Think Tank Report.

 It has a governance and funding model based on memberships from Member States of the European Union, international corporations, and other institutions.

 History

-Bruegel's name is a tribute to Pieter Bruegel, the 16th-century painter whose work epitomises unvarnished and innovative depictions of life in Europe.
+Bruegel's name is a reference to Pieter Bruegel the Elder, the 16th-century painter whose work epitomises unvarnished and innovative depictions of life in Europe.
 It also stands for the "Brussels European and Global Economic Laboratory", even though Bruegel does not consider its name to be an acronym.
 The think tank was initially co-founded by the economists Jean Pisani-Ferry and Nicolas Véron in 2002.
 It was officially endorsed by former French President Jacques Chirac and German Chancellor Gerhard Schröder at the 40th anniversary of the Elysée Treaty in January 2003.

-Former European Commissioner Mario Monti was instrumental in Bruegel's creation and became its first Chairman in early 2005, following the think tank's legal creation as an International Non-Profit Association under Belgian law and its first Board election in 2004.
+Former European Commissioner Mario Monti was instrumental in Bruegel's creation and became its first chairman in early 2005, following the think tank's legal creation as an International Non-Profit Association under Belgian law and its first board election in 2004.

-The Board was successively chaired by Mario Monti (2005–08), Leszek Balcerowicz (2008–12), Jean Claude Trichet (2012-2020) and Erkki Liikanen (2020–present).
-Jean Pisani-Ferry was Bruegel's Director from January 2005 to April 2013 before being succeeded in his role by Guntram Wolff.
-Jeromin Zettelmeyer became the new Director of Bruegel in September 2022.
+The board was successively chaired by Mario Monti (2005–08), Leszek Balcerowicz (2008–12), Jean Claude Trichet (2012–2020) and Erkki Liikanen (2020–present).
+Jean Pisani-Ferry was Bruegel's director from January 2005 to April 2013 before being succeeded in his role by Guntram Wolff.
+Jeromin Zettelmeyer became the new director of Bruegel in September 2022.

 Bruegel moved to its current premises, on Rue de la Charité/Liefdadigheidsstraat 33 in central Brussels, in April 2005.